boystrange/astro/seagull-nebula/index.md

 nights, no humidity and a young moon.
 I decided to take advantage of this week to photograph what would probably have been the last nebula before summer time (the balcony from which I'm shooting faces south and the galaxy season doesn't offer much from that perspective).

 Given the size of the target, I decided to use the Askar FMA180 Pro coupled with the ASI533MC Pro and an Optolong L-ULTIMATE filter.
-The session resulted in:
+The session ended up with:

 * 287 x 300s light frames (barely under 24 hours)
 * 50 x 4s flat frames